0xgrit/0xgrit.github.io/content/_index.md

 +++
-title = "jmp4zazel"
-description = "Personal deranged research site/portfolio of Azazel discussing about a bit of everything"
+description = "Research site and portfolio of covering a bit of nerdy and silly things."
 +++